Contrastive Multiple Correspondence Analysis (cMCA): Using Contrastive Learning to Identify Latent Subgroups in Political Parties: Contrastive learning and contrastive MCA

-\subsection{Data-Point Coordinates, Category Coordinates, and Category Loadings}
+\subsection{Data-point coordinates, category coordinates, and category loadings}

-As in ordinary MCA, in cMCA, we provide three essential tools for helping researchers relate data points and categories/variables to the contrastive PC space: (1) data-point coordinates (also known as coordinates of rows~\citep{greenacre2017correspondence}, or clouds of individuals~\citep{le2010multiple}), (2) category coordinates (also known as coordinates of columns~\citep{greenacre2017correspondence}, or clouds of categories~\citep{le2010multiple}), and (3) category loadings.
-These three tools each provide unique and useful auxiliary information for understanding the structure of the data.
+As in ordinary MCA, in cMCA, we provide three essential tools to help researchers relate data points and categories/variables to the contrastive latent space: (1) data-point coordinates (also known as coordinates of rows \cite{greenacre2017correspondence} or clouds of individuals \cite{le2010multiple}), (2) category coordinates (also known as coordinates of columns \cite{greenacre2017correspondence} or clouds of categories \cite{le2010multiple}), and (3) category loadings.

 Data-point coordinates provide a lower-dimensional representation of the data, which is standard in most dimensional reduction techniques.
-Furthermore, category coordinates and loadings provide essential information on how to interpret these data-point coordinates.
+On the contrary, category coordinates and loadings provide essential information on how to interpret these data-point coordinates.
 Similar to data-point coordinates, category coordinates present the position of each category/level in a lower-dimensional space.
-Given that the coordinates of each category are on the same contrastive latent space with data-point coordinates (see \autoref{eq:col_coordinates}), by comparing these two sets of coordinates, we can better understand the associations and relationships between the data points and categories.
-Through comparing the positions of data-point and category coordinates, a given category's position implies that respondents who are close to that position are highly likely to withhold that specific attribute \citep{greenacre2017correspondence,le2010multiple,pages2014multiple}.
-On the other hand, category loadings indicate how strongly each category relates to each derived contrastive PC.\footnote{We provide a detailed discussion of the category selection procedure in \autoref{sec:application}.}
+Given that the coordinates of each category are on the same contrastive latent space with data-point coordinates (see \autoref{eq:col_coordinates}), by comparing these two sets of coordinates, we can better understand the associations between the data points and categories.
+Respondents who are placed close to the position of some category are highly likely to hold this category for the corresponding variable \cite{greenacre2017correspondence,le2010multiple,pages2014multiple}.
+On the other hand, category loadings indicate how strongly each category contributes to each derived eigenvector.